Oliver Travel Trailers

 Wind, sand, and a dream of flight brought Wilbur and Orville Wright to Kitty Hawk, North Carolina where, after four years of scientific experimentation, they achieved the first successful airplane flights on December 17, 1903.

-The Wright Brothers Memorial was designed to recognize and honor the location of the first official flight conducted by the Wright Brothers in 1903.
-It made history by becoming the first federal park to include a permanent public structure.
-It is a visual work of art – especially when you consider that the 60’ granite monument is hollow with a granite floor.
-Quite a few celebrities have visited this national memorial over the years, so you would be adding your own name to an elite list of stars by visiting it yourself.
+The Wright Brothers Memorial was designed to recognize and honor the location of the Wright Brothers’ first official flight in 1903.
+It became the first federal park to include a permanent public structure.
+It is a visual work of art—especially considering that the 60-foot granite monument is hollow with a granite floor.
+Quite a few celebrities have visited this national memorial over the years, so you would be adding your name to an elite list of stars by visiting it yourself.

 The OBX Campground and Joe & Kay’s Campground are two local options to consider when selecting a place to spend the night.